Best Practice

 Practice Overview

-Drainage water from periods of excess moisture is stored in a reservoir to be reused as irrigation water later in the season when it’s dry and when crops need it the most.
+Agricultural drainage water from periods of excess moisture is stored in a reservoir to be reused as irrigation water during dry periods of the growing season when crops need it the most.

 Download PDF